mementopayments/api/source/index.html.md

 }'
 ```

 Update an existing money pool.
 Anything defined will be updated, otherwise current values will stay unchanged.
-To remove all amounts, define amounts as an empty array.
-To leave amounts unchanged, simply do not define amounts in the JSON.
+To remove all contribution options, define contribution_options as an empty array.
+To leave contribution options unchanged, simply do not define contribution_options in the JSON.
 Currency can not be changed.

 ### HTTP Request